 - Khwaeng Khlong Toei Nuea, Khet Watthana, Krung Thep Maha Nakhon 10110, Thailand

 13. Songkran Festival

-If you are lucky enough to be in Thailand in mid-April be sure to participate in one of the most fun festivals in the world.
+If you are lucky enough to be in Thailand in mid-April, be sure to participate in one of the most fun festivals in the world.
 During the Songkran Thai New Year, the streets break out into a giant water fight.
-In Bangkok sections of major road will be closed and the celebration will happen right on the streets.
+In Bangkok sections of major roads will be closed and the celebration will happen right on the streets.